Skip to content

 Phenotype Expected Observed Calculation Statistic

-Since the chi-squared value of 13.20 is greater than the critical value of 7.81, the null hypothesis is REJECTED.
+Since the chi-squared value of 10.31 is greater than the critical value of 7.81, the null hypothesis is ACCEPTED.

 Your lab partner completed a chi-squared (χ²) test on your lab data (above) for the F2 generation in a standard dihybrid cross.
 The goal was to verify if the observed results matched the expected phenotype ratios.